plucena3/coti-erc20-typescript/README.md

 ## Step 3: Create Deployment Script with Copilot

-### Using Copilotto Generate the Deployment Script
+### Using Copilot to Generate the Deployment Script

 **Execute this prompt in Copilot:**